osanj/osanj.github.io/content/post/visualizing-sphere-integrals/index.md

 In the limit the quads become infinitesimal and the approximation converges to the correct solution.
 This time an integration over $$\phi_a$$ and $$\phi_b$$ does the job.
 The way the integral is constructed it "moves along the z-axis", after each step in $$\phi_b$$ it sums up the areas of all quads along this "latitude of the sphere".

-Please note that this integral only considers an eigth of the actual sphere.
+Please note that this integral only considers an eighth of the actual sphere.
 Accordingly, a factor of $$8$$ is included.

 $$